rnewson/couchdb-lucene/README.md

 <h2>Attachment Indexing</h2>

-CouchDB uses <a href="http://lucene.apache.org/tika/">Apache Tika</a> to index attachments of the following types, assuming the correct content_type is set in couchdb;
+Couchdb-lucene uses <a href="http://lucene.apache.org/tika/">Apache Tika</a> to index attachments of the following types, assuming the correct content_type is set in couchdb;

 <h3>Supported Formats</h3>